Academic Portfolio

 About

-I hold the Richard H. Tomlinson Fellowship, which is McGill's most prestigious internal doctoral scholarship, as well as the Social Sciences and Humanities Research Council (SSHRC) Doctoral Fellowship. â€‹
+I hold the Richard H. Tomlinson Fellowship (which is McGill's most prestigious internal doctoral scholarship), the Philosophy, Technology, and Policy Graduate Fellowship, and the Canada Graduate Research Scholarship (Doctoral).

 Maryna Nekrasova is a PhD student and Tomlinson Scholar in the Philosophy department at McGill University.
 Her academic interests encompass the philosophy of artificial intelligence, ethics of technology, and epistemology.
 Maryna's primary research investigates how cultural factors shape individuals' perceptions and interactions with artificial intelligence systems.
 By exploring these beliefs and perceptions, her work aims to clarify the reasons behind our fears, misconceptions, and ethical judgments regarding AI.